 This type of advanced directive grants a designated individual the authority to sign and execute legal documents when a person is incapacitated.
 They are granted permission to sign social security checks, apply for disability, make banking transactions, pay bills etc. It is important to speak with an experienced attorney when drafting a power of attorney, as it will be necessary to ensure that your personal representative has the authority to handle specific affairs under the law, if you are unable to do so.

 When an individual is rendered incapable of making their medical wishes known, a health-care proxy provides that individual the ability to designate a surrogate who is authorized to make those decisions for them.
 The health-care proxy grants the same rights as a living will, as the designated surrogate has the right to request or deny various forms of treatment that the incapable individual would have done had they the ability to do so.

-From a functional standpoint, medical directives and living wills facilitate a person’s medical care and decision making in situations when they are temporarily or permanently unable to communicate those decisions themselves.
+From a functional standpoint, medical directives and living will facilitate a person’s medical care and decision making in situations when they are temporarily or permanently unable to communicate those decisions themselves.

-Each state has their own laws governing advanced directives, so it is important to understand, complete and sign a directive that complies with your state’s law.
+- Each state has its own laws governing advanced directives, so it is important to understand, complete and sign a directive that complies with your state’s law.
 One state’s directive will not necessarily translate or be valid in another state.

 Planning for your own mortality can be challenging.
 However, being prepared will save you and your loved ones time and grief in the long run.
 If you or a loved one has any questions or concerns about advanced medical directives, contact one of the estate planning attorneys at SLHS today.